kairosity/mp2-tunnel-focus/README.md

 Ensuring that the entire application is keyboard accessible was very important from the outset and each function and section of the application was coded with full keyboard functionality in mind.

 ### 1. Event Listeners
-One particular roadblock I encountered when doing so was working out how to code behaviour based on two event listeners without having to duplicate large amounts of code.
+One particular roadblock I encountered when ensuring great keyboard accessibility was working out how to code behaviour based on two event listeners without having to duplicate large amounts of code.

 I eventually found [this](https://stackoverflow.com/questions/11845678/adding-multiple-event-listeners-to-one-element) code online that helped me craft that functionality, which removed a huge amount of duplication.